December 1924 German federal election: Background

-After the previous Reichstag election on May 1924, Chancellor Wilhelm Marx of the Catholic Centre Party stayed in office with a minority coalition of the Centre, German People's Party (DVP) and German Democratic Party (DDP).
+After the previous Reichstag election in May 1924, Chancellor Wilhelm Marx of the Catholic Centre Party stayed in office with a minority coalition of the Centre, German People's Party (DVP) and German Democratic Party (DDP).
 It controlled only 128 of the 472 seats in the Reichstag.
 The most crucial issue the government faced was passage of the Dawes Plan, an agreement with the Allies to resolve the problems surrounding Germany's World War I reparations.
 With the help of the Social Democrats (SPD) and half the members of the right-wing German National People's Party (DNVP), the Reichstag voted its approval on 29 August.
 Marx then attempted to expand his coalition to the right to include the DNVP, but the negotiations failed.
 In the hope of being able to form a broader coalition with a new Reichstag, Marx asked German President Friedrich Ebert to dissolve the Reichstag and call for another election.